giaffodesigns/GoboImageProcessor/readme.md

 ## Installation

-No installation necessary on distributed binaries, as the project uses .NET Framework 4.7, which is already installed for any OnPC users.
+No installation necessary on distributed binaries, as the project uses .NET Framework 4.7, which is already installed for any OnPC users.code

 ## Licensing